 "Hi Kani, why do you think your milk supply is low?
 Please first ensure that you have a low milk supply by checking the signs of low milk supply on this page..." is my baby drinking enough."

 Were you eating the seeds whole?
 I don't think they work well like that, and I'm sure you might get cramps too!

 You are supposed to seep them in water or grind them or sprout them.
 Maybe, they will work better if you do this?

 Sometimes it helps if you combine a few methods of increasing milk supply...

-- Allow your baby to comfort feed if he/she wants to.
-You can never breastfeed too often, the more you breastfeed, the more milk you will start to produce.
+- Allow your baby to comfort feed if they want to.
+You can never breastfeed too often; the more you breastfeed, the more milk you will start to produce.

-- You can pump in between feedings or pump after breastfeeding to make sure that your breasts are as drained as possible.
+- You can pump between feedings or after breastfeeding to ensure your breasts are as drained as possible.

 - You can use warm compresses on your breasts to help your milk flow during breastfeeding.

 - Oatmeal has been found to help most moms increase breast milk supply, so try eating a bowl every morning if you can.

 - Are you drinking enough water?
 Your body needs to be hydrated to maintain a full milk supply.
 Try drinking at least 2 L of water daily.